mokabiru/databricks-azuresql-samples/README.md

-The objective of this solution is to showcase the integration between Azure Databricks and Azure SQL Managed Instance to deliver insights and data visualizations using a publicly available COVID-19 dataset.
-In doing so, the solution uses the COVID-19 dataset and runs a machine learning model in Databricks to predict the fatalities which are then written into a datamart in Azure SQL Managed Instance for visualization and reporting.
+The objective of this solution is to showcase a use case to demonstrate the integration between Azure Databricks and Azure SQL Managed Instance to deliver insights and data visualizations using a publicly available COVID-19 dataset.
+While Azure Databricks provides the distributed computing power to process and transform complex datasets, Azure SQL Managed Instance acts as a recipient of the transformed dataset and serves it to business users.
+In doing so, the solution uses a publicly available COVID-19 dataset and runs a machine learning model in Databricks to predict the fatalities which are then written into a datamart in Azure SQL Managed Instance for visualization and reporting.

 > Note: Gradient Boosting Trees (GBT) Regression model has been used in
 > the solution purely for demonstration purposes and by no means should